-The council will continue to receive funding from government (an estimated £45.5m of Revenue Support Grant in 2015/16) for some years although this will become increasingly less important within the context of the council's overall finances and moving towards a self-sustaining system.
+The council will continue to receive funding from government (£46.1m of Revenue Support Grant in 2015/16) for some years although this will become less important within the context of the council's overall finances into the future as we move towards a self-sustaining system.
 We will therefore continue to lobby government to take into account a number of issues that are key to the financial resilience of the council including:

-- maintaining local democratic choice in determining council tax rises; - ensuring that the high and growing number of student exemptions on the council taxbase are compensated for in the grant system; - securing a fair system for funding academies and free schools that doesn't have a detrimental impact on the council's ability to support and challenge schools across all sectors; - ensuring that Housing Benefit Administration Grant fairly reflects the costs incurred by the council, particularly given delays to the rollout of Universal Credit and changing work patterns as a result of Welfare Reform; - ensuring that any changes to grant distribution methodology have a fair outcome for the city and that all new burdens on local government are fully funded, in particular, Care Act and Better Care Fund implications.
+- maintaining local democratic choice in determining council tax rises; - ensuring the high and growing number of student exemptions on the council taxbase are compensated for in the grant system; - securing a fair system for funding academies and free schools that doesn't have a detrimental impact on the council's ability to support and challenge schools across all sectors; - ensuring Housing Benefit Administration Grant fairly reflects the costs incurred by the council, particularly given delays to the rollout of Universal Credit and changing work patterns as a result of Welfare Reform; - ensuring any changes to grant distribution methodology have a fair outcome for the city and that all new burdens on local government are fully funded, in particular, Care Act and Better Care Fund implications.